Trump slams Cheney as ‘spiteful and sanctimonious’ as he gloats over her defeat

 “Congratulations to Harriet Hageman on her great and very decisive WIN in Wyoming.
 This is a wonderful result for America, and a complete rebuke of the Unselect Committee of political Hacks and Thugs.
 Liz Cheney should be ashamed of herself, the way she acted, and her spiteful, sanctimonious words and actions towards others.
 Now she can finally disappear into the depths of political oblivion where, I am sure, she will be much happier than she is right now.
 Thank you WYOMING!” he wrote.

-He is largely right to take credit for her defeat, given that her unpopularity in the state can largely be attributed to her work on the January 6 committee.
+He is largely right to take credit for her defeat, given that her unpopularity in the state can mainly be attributed to her work on the January 6 committee.
 Ms Cheney has gone further than almost any other Republican in rebuking former President Donald Trump for his lies about the 2020 election that spurred the Jan 6 attack.

 Other GOPers who spurned Mr Trump, though not all, have gone on to lose their own primaries around the country.
 Ms Cheney was on track to lose hers by as much as 30 percentage points roughly 90 minutes after polls closed.